magento/architecture/design-documents/checkout/alternative-checkout-flow.md

 ![Totals Calculation](img/totals-calculation-pipeline.png)

 Each calculator receives Quote DTO and Totals DTO, calculates totals and creates new Totals DTO with calculated amount.
-This approach allows not changing quote object, have defined interface for totals and change the order of calculation.
+This approach allows not change quote object, have defined interface for totals and change the order of calculation.
 Magento provides multiple configuration to change the order of calculation, for example, discount can be applied before shipping amount or after.

 ![Totals Calculation 2](img/totals-calculation-pipeline-2.png)